 Stroll Around Regent’s Park

-Regent’s Park lies adjacent to Primrose Hill, another of our favourite places to go in Camden.
+Regent’s Park lies adjacent to Primrose Hill, and is one of the most beautiful green spots in London.

 It’s a large green space that was named after King George IV, who before his coronation was often called “the playboy prince”.